Cluster Backup and Restore

 Prerequisites

->The Luna Backup HSM must be connected to a USB port on the Luna Network HSM 7 appliance, and connected to power if necessary.
+>The Luna Backup HSM must be connected to a USB port on the Luna Network HSM 7 appliance.

 >If you are backing up the SMK on a multifactor quorum-authenticated HSM, you require a local or remote Luna PED.
 Refer to Multifactor Quorum Authentication for setup procedures.